xiagll/Vis_LSHiForest/README.md

 # Vis_LSHiForest
-Visualization to LSHiForest by Haolong Xiang
+Visualization to LSHiForest by Haolong Xiang & Guowei Zhang.